andiac/convgp/README.md

 bash train.sh
 bash test.sh
 ```
-Then you can generate the plots in the report by running the ipynb.
+Then you can generate the plots by running plot.ipynb.

+The final report is in report.pdf

 # convgp
 Code for running Gaussian processes with convolutional and symmetric structures.
 The code is currently being cleaned up